mauroservienti/milestone.github.io/_posts/please-welcome-model-binding-formatters-to-servicecomposer.md

 ## Conclusion

 With model binding and input and output formatters, ServiceComposer is moving from providing only a low-level API to a more robust and easy-to-use approach to maximize the developer experience and reduce errors.
-Model binding and formatters pave the way for a feature that has been in the back of my mind since the inception: a controller-like API that allows users to express their binding intentions through the handle method signature.
+Model binding and formatters pave the way for a feature that has been in the back of my mind since its inception: a controller-like API that allows users to express their binding intentions through the handle method signature.
 The road is still long, but the journey just started.

-Last but not least, credit goes where credit is due.
+Last but not least, credit where it's due.
 Thanks to [Mark Phillips](https://github.com/markphillips100) for the ideas, the brainstorming, and the support in developing the mentioned features.

 ---